 How We Escape the Labyrinth of Suffering

-I was twelve years old when I first encountered John Green’s Looking for Alaska.
+I was twelve years old when I first encountered John Green’s book, Looking for Alaska.
 Twelve, an age far too young for the seductive language, explicit scenes, and philosophical weight packed between its pages.
 I didn’t understand the literary devices or the adult themes.
 Yet one question carved itself into my mind permanently: How will we get out of the labyrinth of suffering?

 “You spend your whole life stuck in the labyrinth, thinking about how you’ll escape it one day… but you never do it.
 You just use the future to escape the present.”

-A labyrinth, as Google dryly puts it, is “a complicated, irregular network of passages… a maze.”
+A labyrinth, as Google puts it, is “a complicated, irregular network of passages… a maze.”
 Green uses it as a metaphor for life’s suffering; its dead ends, its unexpected turns, its heartbreaks.
 And he’s right: suffering is layered.
-Physical, psychological, social, spiritual, every human being eventually confronts all four.
+Physical, psychological, social, and spiritual, and every human being eventually confronts all four.

 Everyone hurts, and everyone tries to escape.